 Most pension schemes provide a pension if you can no longer work.

 The payouts and calculations of the pension can vary a great deal.
 Ideally they will work out the pension as if you had worked through to the normal retirement age (normally about 65).

 Other schemes may not be as generous, and it may depend on whether you are considered incapable of any work, or just the job you currently hold.
 This interpretation is frequently a cause of dispute in pension schemes.
 Particularly with disability insurance provided for by the employer alongside the normal pension scheme.

 If the decision is made that retirement due to ill-health is appropriate, a date should be agreed that will give the company sufficient time for them to prepare.
-It is advisable to keep a detailed record of actions taken during all stages of the procedure.
+It is advisable for both parties to keep a detailed record of actions taken during all stages of the procedure.

 Patience, compromise and empathy will be essential inputs in amicably resolving this sensitive and stressful issue.